-The Torino Chamber of Commerce is a public institution with autonomy of statute, regulation, management and accountability, and relies on a flexible structure, benting on innovation and efficiency based.
+The Torino Chamber of Commerce is a public institution with autonomy of statute, regulation, management and accountability.

-The Chamber of Commerce is almost entirely self-funded.
-Its income derives largely from the annual Membership fee paid by all companies in the Province that are listed in the Register of Enterprises.
+The Chamber is almost entirely self-funded.
+Its income derives largely from the annual Membership fee paid by all companies based in the Province that are listed in the Register of Enterprises.
 This income is primarily employed to support members' business activities.

-There are almost 6 million businesses in Italy, 400,000 of these are based in Piedmont and over 227,000 in the Torino Province.
-Then, the Chamber's most important administrative activity is keeping the Register of Enterprises, which is one of the organisation’s strong points, an archive full of data which can be consulted anywhere in Italy, thanks to the computer network of the Chambers of Commerce (from the type of activity they perform to their balance sheets).
+There are almost 6 million businesses in Italy, 400,000 of these are based in Piemonte and over 220,000 in the Torino Province.
+Then, the Chamber's most important administrative activity is keeping the Register of Enterprises, an archive that can be consulted on-line all over the world.

-The mission of the Chamber is to foster the growth of local economy and enhance it through effective and targeted initiatives, thus playing the role of spokesman with competent authorities for more than 227,000 companies working in the Province and registered with the Torino Chamber of Commerce.
+The mission of the Chamber is to foster the growth of local economy and enhance it through effective and targeted initiatives, thus playing the role of spokesman towards competent authorities for more than 220,000 companies based in the Province.

-The Torino Chamber of Commerce relies on two special companies set up to provide advanced, specialist services to companies within the Chamber’s remit:
+The Torino Chamber of Commerce relies on two special agencies set up to provide advanced services to companies within the Chamber’s remit: